h3110D/fapinstructor/src/game/actions/actions.md

 # actions

+This folder contains:

-This folder contains all possible actions that may occur during playing the game.
+- all possible actions that may occur during playing the game.

 The actions are divided in further folders.